priyammallick/alpha/README.md

-# Makaut exam login page clone.. using bootstrap
+# clone of Makaut exam login page using bootstrap